 If you travel on public transport you must buy a ticket and validate it either on platform before your travel or on the bus.
 Check validation rules on the ticket before you travel.
 You’ll be fined on the spot if you travel without a ticket or with a ticket that hasn’t been validated.
 For more detailed information, see the Angloinfo website.

-It’s safer to use a major taxi company like Web Taxi or ACL Taxi.
+It’s safer to use official taxis (on clearly marked taxi stands).
 Always check the fare per km before getting in as some taxis can charge highly inflated prices.
 Taxi drivers charge 25% extra on Sundays.